OctopusDeploy/blog/blog/2024-05/kubernetes-agent/index.md

 ### Authentication

 The Kubernetes API target requires authentication with the cluster to deploy.
 This authentication can be very complicated depending on the target cluster or hosting platform.
-These authentication credentials must be added to Octopus Deploy, making securing and automation difficult.
+These authentication credentials must be added to Octopus Deploy, making security and automation difficult.

 The Kubernetes agent solves all these limitations in three key ways: